 Entrepreneur Spotlight: Dreamintv Founder Frantz Alcema

-Each week the NAAHP highlights entrepreneurs who are making changes in their communities as well as the small business world.
+Each week the NAAHP highlights individuals who are making a difference in their communities as well as the business world.
 Frantz Alcema is a modern entrepreneur.
 You may have watched his Haitian-American Television station Dream IN TV, which is broadcast in Haiti and on major American cable stations.

 Frantz describes himself as a Haitian journalist, he has over 13 years of experience and was born in Port-Au-Prince, Haiti.
 The business of media and entertainment has always been an essential part of Frantz’s life.